sotpotatis/EateryCacher/README.md

 > If you are a Eatery representative that is unhappy with this usage of the API, let me know and I will stop crawling data from you as well as make this repository read-only/archived and/or hidden.

+### Hosted versions

+A hosted version serving the Eatery Kista Nod menu is available at `https://lunchmeny.albins.website/`.

+A human-readable website using the menu API is available at `https://20alse.ssis.nu/lunch`.

+Or, you can of course set up your own server or just use the parsing scripts!
+Instructions can be found below.

 ### How the cacher works

 The cacher tries to download new data from the Eatery API and saves it onto a file called `cached.json`.
 This is done by *running the script*